Optimized Single-Core PCF-Based SPR Biosensor for High-Performance Early-Stage Multi-Cancer Detection: Acknowledgements

 \section{Acknowledgements}

-The authors would like to express their sincere gratitude to the Photonics Lab KU, Bangladesh, for providing the necessary facilities, computational resources, and a supportive research environment that made this work possible.
+The authors would like to express their sincere gratitude to the Institute for Theoretical and Computational Physics Research for providing the necessary facilities, computational resources, and a supportive research environment that made this work possible.
 Their valuable support is gratefully acknowledged.